1 Anglo French Law

 16.2 Any letters, documents, information or advice which we provide to you during the course of our engagement is given in confidence solely for the purpose of our engagement and is provided on condition that it is not disclosed or made available to any third parties (being persons other than those to whom it is addressed) unless otherwise agreed by us.

 16.3 Sometimes actual or potential conflicts between your interests and the interests of another client of the firm may arise during the course of an engagement.
 If this is the case, we will discuss the position with you and determine the appropriate course of action.
-Professional Conduct Rules may require us to stop acting for you on that particular matter.
-Depending on the circumstances and unless otherwise agreed in writing, we reserve the right to act on behalf of another client (and not for you) on a transaction in which you are an interested party.
+We are not solicitors regulated by the SRA however recognising that the SRA simply regulate office procedure and not the advice given we do adhere to SRA guide lines and thus Professional Conduct Rules may require us to stop acting for you on that or a particular matter.
+Depending on the circumstances and unless otherwise agreed in writing, we however reserve the right to act on behalf of another client (and not for you) on a transaction in which you are an interested party.

 16.4 As part of our continuous efforts to improve the quality of the service offered to our clients, we are constantly working toward improvement of our case management systems.